marcosppollastri/webDeveloperBootcamp/README.md

 Basically all the projects and activities i do while doing "The web developer Bootcamp" by Colt Steele. https://www.udemy.com/the-web-developer-bootcamp

-This Repository will serve for just an educational and personal use, but feel free to chek out the code.
+This Repository will serve for just an educational and personal use, but feel free to chek out the code and use it as you please.